Bulk URL monitoring: import, organize, and get AI-powered alerts

 How do I prevent monitoring from affecting my website analytics?

 Use Visualping's static IP feature to identify monitoring traffic, then exclude that IP address in your analytics platform (Google Analytics, Adobe Analytics, etc.).
-This ensures monitoring checks don't inflate page view counts or distort user behavior metrics.
+This keeps monitoring checks from inflating page view counts or distorting user behavior metrics.

 The static IP option is available on Business plans.